apptainer/apptainer-userdocs/mpi.rst

 If your target system is setup with a batch system such as SLURM, a standard way to execute MPI applications is through a batch script.
-The following example illustrates the context of a batch script for Slurm that aims at starting a {Project} container on each node allocated to the execution of the job.
+The following example illustrates the context of a batch script for Slurm that aims at starting {aProject} container on each node allocated to the execution of the job.
 It can easily be adapted for all major batch systems available.